conduktor/conduktor-docs/docs/platform/reference/resource-reference/self-service.md

 **Side effect in Console & Kafka:**
 - Console
     - Members of the Owner Group are given all permissions in the UI over the owned resources
-    - Members of the Owner Group can create Application Token from the UI
+    - Members of the Owner Group can create Application API Keys from the UI
 - Kafka
     - Service Account is granted the following ACLs over the declared resources depending on the type:
         - Topic: READ, WRITE, DESCRIBE_CONFIGS